vEnhance/1802/src/sph.typ

 / Geometric proof (more informative):
   Look at @fig-sph-phi-too-big.
-  When the "illegal" value $phi + pi$ is picked for the angle, the red arrow end sup going all the way through $O$.
+  When the "illegal" value $phi + pi$ is picked for the angle, the red arrow ends up going all the way through $O$.
   Hence, the projection of the new point onto the polar circle in blue ends up being the antipode $(r, theta pm pi)_"pol"$ rather than $(r, theta)_"pol"$.
   If we then think about the angle from the $+z$ axis to the brown radius $rho$,